Mainline Community Involvement

 Children’s Home Society of Florida received sixty laptops from Mainline Information Systems, Inc. to help vulnerable teens in the Big Bend area learn needed software and technology skills.
 The donation will allow teens and young adults age 14 – 21 to learn the software skills needed to apply for jobs and study for school through programs run by Children’s Home Society of Florida.

-While ending homelessness in his community is a key goal for Mainline’s Founder and CEO Rick Kearney, all Mainline employees are encouraged to be involved in the communities in which they live and work.
+While ending homelessness in his community is a key goal for Mainline’s Chairman and Founder Rick Kearney, all Mainline employees are encouraged to be involved in the communities in which they live and work.

 Mainline employees throughout the United States are involved in projects that impact their communities.
 Some of the organizations that we support include: